notcodingtoday/blog/src/blog/nvidia-vs-intel-2020.md

 ## Two announcements, one winner

-I think the videos got more eyeballs than usual thanks to 2020 being the year of staying indoors and few releases.
-Intel's PR failure got amplified thanks to COVID.
+I think the videos got more eyeballs than usual thanks to 2020 being the year of staying indoors and few releases - ie. Intel's PR failure got amplified thanks to COVID.
 That said, if there wasn't Nvidia's announcement, Intel's failure would not have looked this bad..
-Or may be not.
+May be not.

 </md>